 The colors also differ as well as the prices.
 The battery life of both models is the same.
 You can expect up to 28 days on the normal and up to 37 days with Solar activated.

-In summary, the Sapphire Solar units have a more durable material, feature more preloaded maps, supports multi-band GPS and weigh a little less than their Standard and Solar counterparts.
+In summary, the Sapphire Solar units of the Fenix 7S, 7 and 7X have a more durable material, feature more preloaded maps, support multi-band GPS and weigh a little less than their Standard and Solar counterparts.
 This is why it’s priced higher than the other units.